pkgpkr1/express/CODE_OF_CONDUCT.md

 In addition, the OpenJS Foundation maintains a Code of Conduct Panel (CoCP).
 This is a foundation-wide team established to manage escalation when a reporter believes that a report to a member project or the CPC has not been properly handled.
 In order to escalate to the CoCP send an email to coc-escalation@lists.openjsf.org.

-- The OpenJSF team for managing CoC escalations ([see here](https://github.com/openjs-foundation/cross-project-council/blob/master/CODE_OF_CONDUCT.md))

 ## Our Pledge